Answers to frequently asked questions for UK hospitals providing a placement for a MTI doctor

 How does the MTI process work?

-We have created a flow chart to help hospitals to understand the process of enabling an MTI doctor to come to the UK.
+We have created a flow chart to help hospitals (PDF 214kb) to understand the process of enabling an MTI doctor to come to the UK.
 It can appear complicated at first, but the RCOG sends clear instructions which will ensure the doctor arrives on time to start work.
 If paperwork is not processed on time, this will result in a delay to the doctor starting work which could have severe implications for the hospital as well as the doctor and their family.
 We urge that hospitals process the paperwork for the doctors as quickly as possible to ensure a smooth process.

 Does the RCOG undertake background checks, police record checks, etc?